Oklahoma board rejects first taxpayer-funded religious school in US | Education

 Oklahoma board rejects first taxpayer-funded religious school in US

 Farley, whose organization represents the church on public policy issues, said the recent Supreme Court decisions made him optimistic that the justices would eventually allow a publicly funded Catholic charter school.
-The proposal's critics worry about the consequences of allowing taxpayer-funded religious schools.
+Board chairman Franklin said parents, teachers and many groups representing public education had contacted him to say they are vexed and opposed to the archdiocese's application.

-Supporters and critics of the proposed school predicted a legal fight regardless of the outcome of Tuesday's vote.
-Church officials have said they hope the case will reach the U.S. Supreme Court, whose 6-3 conservative majority has taken an expansive view of religious rights, including in two rulings since 2020 concerning schools in Maine and Montana.
+Church officials have said they hope the case will reach the U.S. Supreme Court, where a 6-3 conservative majority has taken an expansive view of religious rights, including in two rulings since 2020 concerning schools in Maine and Montana.
 The school would cost Oklahoma taxpayers up to $25.7 million over its first five years of operation, its organizers said.
-The idea for the school came from the Catholic Archdiocese of Oklahoma City.
+The idea came from the Catholic Archdiocese of Oklahoma City.
 The law school at the University of Notre Dame, a Catholic institution in Indiana, helped with the application.

 Brett Farley, executive director of the Catholic Conference of Oklahoma, said St. Isidore is intended primarily to meet the needs of rural families who desire a Catholic education but do not live close to any physical schools.
 Farley, whose organization represents the church on public policy issues, said the recent Supreme Court decisions made him optimistic that the justices would eventually allow a publicly funded Catholic charter school.